Most fitness myths are harmless, but some can keep you from getting the best out of exercise or at least slow your progress.

 Consume fewer calories than you burn, and you will lose weight, regardless of the time you take your meals.

-You may have seen photos of female bodybuilders and assumed that lifting weights will cause you to bulk up.
-The reality is that these women’s physiques have been achieved through daily training with heavy weights and a very strict diet.
+This is one of the most common fitness myths of all.
+If you’ve seen photos of female bodybuilders, you may have assumed that lifting weights will cause you to bulk up.
+The reality is that bodybuilders achieve their physique through daily training with heavy weights and following a stringent diet.

-An individual’s ability to build muscle is also largely determined by genetic factors.
-It’s said that fewer than 1% of women and 10% of men can develop bulk to that extent, so some bodybuilders resort to taking steroids and growth hormones.
+An individual’s ability to build muscle is also primarily determined by genetic factors.
+It’s said that fewer than 1% of women and 10% of men can develop massive bulk, so some bodybuilders resort to taking steroids and growth hormones.

 7) Lifting light weights is a waste of time